madetech/handbook/guides/line-management/probation.md

 Failed probations sometimes mean something went wrong in our hiring.

-Talk to the hiring team and the people team about a failed probation, to see if anything can be learned or changed.
+Talk to the hiring team and the People team about a failed probation, to see if anything can be learned or changed.